nebogeo/creative-kids-coding-cornwall/doc/projects/02-auto-castle.md

          battlement_x(point(0,0,0),10,5)
          battlement_y(point(0,0,0),10,5)

+Press F5.
 You should see two battlements going at 90 degrees to each other from the centre of the world.

 ## Step 3 Make a castle_walls function